 Month 8 Onwards: SOC 2 Type 2 Compliance Auditing

 Now that you’ve done all the hard leg work, it’s time to put it into practice and demonstrate evidence of compliance.
 The audit should take place over 6-12 months.
 Some organisations that are gaining SOC 2 compliance to satisfy a customer requirement may need to speed up this timeframe.
 It’s advised that if this is the case, you should plan for a full 12-month audit period on your annual compliance renewal.
 However long your project takes to reach SOC 2 compliance, it will be well worth it.

-TIP: Ask your auditor if they can issue a ‘Bridge Letter’ that can function as transitional validation, which will allow the Sales team to use for leveraging customer conversations that show your organisation is dedicated to achieving SOC 2 and is committed to security diligence.
+Ask your auditor if they can issue a ‘Bridge Letter’ that can function as transitional validation, which will allow the Sales team to use for leveraging customer conversations that show your organisation is dedicated to achieving SOC 2 and is committed to security diligence.

-SOC 2 Target Month: SOC 2 Type 2 report issued
+SOC 2 Target Month: SOC 2 Type 2 Report Issued

-Congratulations.
 Your auditor will now provide you with your SOC 2 Type 2 report.
 You can show off your organisation’s commitment to compliance by adding the applicable AICPA-approved logos to your website.

-TIP: You should be proud of your SOC 2 certification.
+You should be proud of your SOC 2 certification.
 Your organisation’s security maturity is improving and demonstrates the operating effectiveness of the internal controls.

 Of course, your project does not end here.
 Your organisation will continue to embrace and adjust new policies and procedures as needed.
-Just like other certifications such as ISO 27001, SOC 2 will require an annual renewal to show that your service organsation is committed to upholding the Trust Services Criteria.
+Just like other certifications such as ISO 27001, SOC 2 will require an annual renewal to show that your service organisation is committed to upholding the Trust Services Criteria.

 Get Started with a Timeline & Checklist Book a Consultation